Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 160,500 people, 46,672 houses or apartments, and a median cost of homes of $624,036, real estate costs in Hayward are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With a population of 160,500, 47,044 total housing units (homes and apartments), and a median house value of $623,193, real estate costs in Hayward are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

-Relative to California, our data show that Hayward's latest annual appreciation rate is higher than 90% of the other cities and towns in California.
+Relative to California, our data show that Hayward's latest annual appreciation rate is lower than 80% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Hayward differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Hayward - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Hayward real estate investment or home purchase decisions.